ssiwan/KARMA/README.md

 RESTful web services are implemented on the application server as Java components using the **[Spring Boot framework](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#springbootangularintegration-project)**.
 The application server includes several application tiers, as follows.

 * The **application** tier implements controller classes with methods that define the rest end points and services.
-Controller objects control application activity that occurs when a rest services is invoked via the JSON interface.
 Controller objects implement the **Spring Web MVC Controller API**.

 * The **service** tier implements service classes with methods that define business and data management services.
-Service objects define the scope of business transactions within the application, defining the steps to complete a transaction and persist or retrieve the results as appropriate.
 Service objects validate data inputs and relationships, enforce user authorization, and handle exceptions.
 Service objects implement the **Spring Service API**.

 * The **data access** tier implements repository classes to manage the retrieval and storage of business information from the persistent data repository.
 Repository objects leverage the object-relational mapping annotations in the Entity Objects to map business objects to database tables using the **Java Persistence API (JPA)**.
 Repository objects implement the **Spring Data Repository API**.